tonamatos/wiederhold-notes/content/MAT246/4/Graphs.md

 >[!note] Exercise.
 >
->Prove that any graph isomorphic to a connected graph is also isomorphic.
+>Prove that any graph isomorphic to a connected graph is also connected.
 >
 >Any graph isomorphic to a tree is also a tree.
->

 >[!thm] Theorem.
 >
 >Any finite tree with at least two vertices has at least two vertices of degree 1.

+>[!note] Exercise.
+>
+>Is the above theorem true if you remove the word 'finite'?

 >[!thm] Theorem.
 >